kaspervn/grid-unwarp/readme.md

 * `test_grid.py` lets you generate a  test image to check if the grid is detected correctly (the continous lines) and if the interpolation works (shown by the red crosses).
 To check the usage see `test_grid.py --help`

+It was noticed that the PNG output for photo's made the process really slow.
+For fast lossless storage, use TIFF.

 ## Examples ##
 - run `python test_grid.py -b example.png example.svg 23 25` to show a test image applied to the example image
 - run `python unwarp_batch.py --output-format=jpg example.svg 23 25 20 example.png`

 ## Creating calibration images ##
 - Open the bitmap image in inkscape directly.
 After that use save-as to save as svg.
 This makes sure the units/sizes of everything are correct.
 Do not first create a empty document, and then import the image.